Some days you take a sip of coffee and want to spit it out again because it tastes off.

 The longer the time, the coarser the degree of the grind.

 The shorter the time, the finer the degree of the grind.

-If the coffee is stored too hot and humid or has been left in an open container for too long, it loses its taste, and despite how good quality it was before, now it just tastes like crap.
+If the coffee is kept in a hot and humid environment or has been left in an open container for too long, it loses its taste.
+Despite its good quality before, it’s bound to taste bad.

-I recommend you read this article if you want to learn more about storing coffee beans.
+I recommend you read our article to learn more about storing coffee beans the right way.

 The result is a weak and thin coffee.